jyablonski/jyablonski_praq/software_dev/computer_hardware.md

 GPU generally gets affected the entire time by temperature increases which could lead to incremental drops in FPS until the GPU becomes completed overheated.

+Some AIOs will come with Washers for the Fans.
+In general, a washer is used when the material you're fastening is softer than the material you're fastening with...
+Eg a metal bolt on the wooden leg of a table, and its purpose is to spread the pressure of the bolt across a broader area, so you can tighten more without the bolt just sinking into the soft wood.
 ### Bad
 ![image](https://github.com/jyablonski/python_aws/assets/16946556/e8b6dfae-1e97-4e35-b184-b1915cca6bdc)